academe/sugarrestapi/README.md

 * Take a better look at how the provider classes are injected into the Entry and EntryList objects.
 There are some good examples here: https://github.com/cartalyst/sentry/blob/master/src/Cartalyst/Sentry/Sentry.php
+* Allow EntryList to operate as an iterator, so you can loop over Entries that is has downloaded, but ALSO have it auto-fetch pages of new Entries as necessary.